 Cannabis For Pain Relief: It’s as Easy as Finding the Right Strain

 From spinal injury pain to migraine, there is a strain out there specifically designed by Mother Nature to bring pain relief.
-This is because each strain is unique in its composition of cannabinoids and terpenes.
 Some work better than others so finding the right cannabis strain is key

 So how do you know what works best for your pain?
 Your budtenders may be able to help you choose your strain based on your symptoms, as will a cannabis physician.
 Some people don’t have the luxury of competent help in this regard, so RxLeaf has compiled a starter list for strains that deal with tough pain.